Logos come in different shapes and types, and choosing the right one for your business can seem like an overwhelming task.

 Transformation of a woman into a wild wolf is easily communicated through a symbol

 A single illustration can be used to communicate a complex, specific message that can be absorbed and understood in less time than it would take to read a written description.
-Symbols overcome language barriers, and can be used internationally to communicate the same idea.
+Symbols overcome language barriers, and can be used internationally to communicate an idea.

 “Our research found that separate visual symbols used as logos tend to be more effective than brand names at creating a sense of emotional connection with consumers.”

 Some visual symbols rely on shared cultural connotations, while others are created specifically for the client, and it’s the designer’s job to create the meaning.